13 Best Beach Towns in Florida to Live For A Young Family

 While Florida is a famous destination for spring breakers and retirees, it is also important to note that thousands of young families move to the sunshine state each year.
 Having a beautiful white-sand beach right next to your home might sound like a dream, but it is a reality in Florida.
 There are some awesome beach towns in Florida to live in.

-As a family, you need to make sure that the place you call home is not only safe but also has great educational and work opportunities.
+As a family, you need to make sure that the place you call home is not only safe (in case you are not familiar, Florida is also known for its sinkhole activities so here is more information for that) but also has great educational and work opportunities.
 That is why we have compiled a list of the 13 best beach towns in Florida to live in.

 Tampa is a bustling metropolis that has something to offer to everyone.
 Whether you’re looking for work or just want an exciting place to live, the city of Tampa will not disappoint you.
 It has a population of over 385,000 people while 4 million reside in the Greater Tampa area.

 Tampa’s location on the water, combined with its amazing climate and all of those big-city amenities make it a fantastic place for families.
 The third-largest city in Florida has everything you’re looking for without sacrificing anything else.

 Tampa is one of the best cities for public schools in Florida.
 There are many different types of public schools to select from, including charter schools.
 Tampa has some of the best accredited private schools in Florida, including highly-ranked Bradford Academy.

 A flourishing city with its roots in Old Florida, Sarasota is an hour south of Tampa and two hours north of Fort Myers.
 Sarasota is a quaint, beachy metropolis that’s different from most neighboring cities.
 The area has its own vibrant arts scene and bustling food culture with some of the best restaurants in all of South Counties.